 Every attribute (except pens) has a name and an ID.
 It might happen that both the host and the linked file has an attribute with the same name and/or ID.
 In this case – as a general rule – the name determines what will happen: If the name of the attribute to be appended already exists in the host file, then the attribute will not be appended to the host file, and elements in the hotlinked module will use the attribute already defined in the host file.

-Example: File “A” has a material named “Wood” which has a light pine texture associated with it.
-You hotlink file “B”, which also has a material called “Wood” with a dark oak texture.
+Example: File “A” has a Surface named “Wood” which has a light pine texture associated with it.
+You hotlink file “B”, which also has a Surface called “Wood” with a dark oak texture.
 The hotlinked elements that come from file “B” will have light pine appearance in file “A”.

 So, when an element “looks different” in the host file and the source file, this is probably the reason.

 Assume you have a fill with ID#31 with the name “Tiles” in the host file, and you have a fill with the same ID#31, but with name “Concrete” in the Hotlinked file.
 In this case, the “Concrete” fill will be appended to the host file’s attributes, but since the ID#31 is already taken, it will get a new ID (the next available number in the host file, say #62).
 The hotlinked elements using that fill will then refer to this attribute (#62, Concrete).
 This does not matter much as far as display is concerned, elements will look as expected (with the “Concrete” fill).

 However, this might be a slight inconvenience when it comes to using the Attribute Manager.
 Attribute manager has two functions: “Append” and “Overwrite”.

 - Append will copy over the attribute from one file to the other, and assign an unused ID to the attribute.